Sienci-Labs/Resources/cnc-fun/software/cnc-system-requirements.md

 ## Computer Setup

-A computer must be on and plugged in via USB or Ethernet to operate the LongMill.
+A computer must be on and plugged in via USB or Ethernet to operate a CNC.
 Here are some considerations on your computer setup.

 <b>Dust</b><br>
 Having a computer located close to your CNC machine may expose it to dust.
 We recommend placing it in a location that is out of the way of dust.
-Each LongMill kit comes with a 1m USB cable, however, if you wish to extend the distance, a longer USB cable can be used (USB A to USB B).

 <b>Dual computer setup</b><br>
 Some users may choose to use a spare or inexpensive computer to run their machine and use a higher performance computer for CAD and CAM design in a different location.
 Because the system requirements for most g-code senders are quite low (we've managed to run machines on AMD Athalon and Raspberry Pi's), a less powerful computer can be used solely to send g-code and run their CNC machines.
 G-code can be transferred between computers just like any other file, such as via USB stick, email, or the cloud.
 This allows users to do their design and CAM work in one place and do their CNC work in another.